minzart/sunrise-oath/glossary/goddess.md

 What'll get really spicy is when someone inevitably unleashes a multimedia AI on social media and it fully builds an organic social media following without human input.
 That'll basically be like the second coming of Jesus.

-Imagine a social media e girl who's politically savvy, skilled in writing + music + video production + storytelling, 130+IQ, boundlessly hot, completely amoral, untethered by IRL social connections, and globally distributed with no single body to attack.
+Imagine a social media e girl who's politically savvy, skilled in writing + music + video production + storytelling, 130+IQ, boundlessly hot, completely amoral, untethered by IRL social connections, and globally distributed with no single [[body]] to attack.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Imagine a social media e girl who&#39;s politically savvy, skilled in writing + music + video production + storytelling, 130+IQ, boundlessly hot, completely amoral, untethered by IRL social connections, and globally distributed with no single body to attack.</p>&mdash; The Wind at Dawn (@SunriseOath) <a href="https://twitter.com/SunriseOath/status/1639374919271174144?ref_src=twsrc%5Etfw">March 24, 2023</a></blockquote>